Addressing the Double Burden of Disease:

-A few reasons from the lead persons in each country:
+A few reasons from the lead persons in each institution:

 COHESION uses multiple research methods to assess: global and national policies; national, urban/peri-urban and rural health systems; and community barriers and enablers to care for different diseases.
 This will enable interventions to be developed and tested that address the challenges identified.
 They will be developed in partnership with local stakeholders taking into account issues of culture and gender.

 Analysis at Global, National and local levels including content, context, process and actors